tom-odb/openapi-to-mcp-demo/README.md

 Convert OpenAPI specifications into working MCP (Model Context Protocol) servers with AI-powered enrichment.

-## 🆕 NEW: Declarative Architecture

-This tool now uses a **declarative JSON-based architecture** instead of code generation:
-- ✅ Tools defined in `tools.json` (not generated code)
-- ✅ Generic server reads JSON and creates tools dynamically
-- ✅ Easy to modify tools by editing JSON
-- ✅ Version control friendly
-- ✅ Supports both standard and composite tools

-**See [DECLARATIVE_QUICKSTART.md](DECLARATIVE_QUICKSTART.md) for the quick start guide.**
-**See [DECLARATIVE_ARCHITECTURE.md](DECLARATIVE_ARCHITECTURE.md) for architecture details.**

 ## Overview

 This tool demonstrates how quickly you can transform an existing API into a functional MCP server that works with Claude and other AI assistants.
 It combines: